labeling - reducing a target to a rigid, stereotypical identity through repeatedly assigning them to a one-dimensional category or type.

 , which drive people to classify complex subjects into simplified groups rather than engage with nuance.

 By sorting people into perceived in-groups and out-groups, labeling reinforces social boundaries and group loyalty.
-Referring to someone as a "radical," for example, may evoke fear or distrust, encouraging audiences to respond emotionally rather than judge the individual by their own words or actions.
-These reactions often persist even when the label is imprecise or misleading.
+Referring to someone as a "radical liberal," for example, may evoke suspicion or distrust, encouraging audiences to rely on the label rather than judge the individual based on their own words or actions.

 How Labeling Shapes Perception

-Labeling simplifies and polarizes discussions.
+Labeling requires identity construction, not just negativity.
 By assigning reductive descriptors such as "snowflake" or "RINO" the speaker can discourage nuanced thinking and prime the audience to accept a specific narrative about the labeled person or group.
-This framing often casts the labeled party in a negative light, reducing their actual views or actions to a simplistic and divisive narrative.
+This often casts the labeled party in a negative light, reducing their actual views or actions to a simplistic and divisive narrative.

-This can be done by branding through contrast—reducing an opponent to a negative label while elevating themselves as the positive contrast, or by imposing or repeating a label until it becomes the opponent’s identity, stripping away nuance and disregarding their actual beliefs or positions.
-In both cases, the technique relies on repetition and simplification to lock individuals into rigid identities that shape perception.
+This can be reinforced by imposing or repeating a label until it becomes the opponent’s identity, stripping away nuance and disregarding their actual beliefs or positions.
+Labeling relies on this repetition to lock individuals into rigid identities that shape perception.

 The Challenges of Disarming Labeling